AngeHoffmann/DirectoriesSorter/readme.md

-Personal project I made for sorting list of directories for necessary rules.
+Project for sorting list of directories for necessary rules.

-We have a List<String> with many values like a _"/1_atlas/example.feature"_.
+We have a List<String> with many values like a _"/1_ex/example.feature"_.
 Directories can be with a multi level hierarchy, also include english and russian symbols and numbers.

 **Our goal** it is sorting input list for some rules: